 - Firewalla can see things like heart-bleed attacks against your devices from outside.

 What to do with Encrypted Data?
 Use host-based tools such as:

 - Keep on running your Anti-virus

-- There is some browser-based technology that can see content after decryption.
+- There is some browser-based technology that can see the content after decryption.

 Why not looking at encrypted traffic?

-- To do this, will require Firewalla software break the end to end trust.
+- To do this, will require Firewalla software to break the end-to-end trust.
 We don't want to do that.